Introduction: The Light Pot Mini Lamp

 After the filament part broke, I took a pair of scissors and removed excess glass from the inside of the bulb( image 8).

-After the filament is broken, cut away all the sharp pieces of aluminium, and sanded it using 80 grit sandpaper followed by 120 grit sandpaper( image 10 & 11).
+After the filament was broken, all the sharp pieces of aluminium were cut away , and sanded it using 80 grit sandpaper followed by 120 grit sandpaper( image 10 & 11).

-After preparing your light bulb, go ahead and take your inkpot and remove the aluminium tab which holds the lid.
-And then you are ready to jump to next step.
+After preparing the light bulb, I went ahead ahead and took the inkpot and removed the aluminium tab which holds the lid.
+Now we are ready to jump to next step.

 Step 3: Coloring the Sand